Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Mushroom Wellington recipe with lentil filling and roasted potatoes on the side

-This lentil and mushroom Wellington is a satisfying meatless recipe with rich flavors and a wonderful combination of textures.
-It’s excellent when served with mushroom gravy and roasted potatoes.
+This lentil and mushroom Wellington is a meatless recipe with rich flavors, and excellent with mushroom gravy.

-black bean salad with quinoa and sweet potatoes
+black bean salad with quinoa and a white plate

-This happy and colorful black bean salad with sweet potato perfectly balances a healthy and indulgent meal.
-The beans add plenty of protein, making the salad satiating and fulfilling.
+This colorful black bean salad with sweet potato perfectly balances a healthy meal.

-Vegan Protein tip: mix in some boiled quinoa or whole grain rice; use it as a filling for a wrap, and drizzle with tahini sauce, vegan sour cream, or avocado spread.
+Vegan Protein tip: mix in some cooked quinoa or use it as a filling for a wrap.

 28. Tofu soup